lingchen0331/sentiment-analysis-on-movie-reviews/readme.md

 Noise Removal (Remove stop words)
 Lemmaziation & Normalization

-Besides, for the purpose of contrast with traditional NLP classification methods, it is also essential tovectorize phrases (TF-IDF, Word Embedding) in order to learn the correlation between texts rather than treating words as discrete symbols like the *bag of words* model.
+Besides, for the purpose of contrast with traditional NLP classification methods, it is also essential to vectorize phrases (TF-IDF, Word Embedding) in order to learn the correlation between texts rather than treating words as discrete symbols like the *bag of words* model.

 After integrating the dataset, we have 29379, 22627, 22988 and 25995 samples for each of our four classes.
-We split our dataset into training set and testing set in the ratio of 4 to 1.
+We split our dataset into the training set and testing set in the ratio of 4 to 1.

+Totally, we have tried three feature extraction methods: *bag of words*, *TF-iDF* and *Word Embedding*.
+We will introduce these three methods here briefly.
+> **Bag of Words**
+> A bag of words model is the most straigntforward way to represent text in NLP.
+In this model, a text (such as a sentence or a document) is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.